MetOffice/fab/docs/source/development.rst

 Fortran module files
 --------------------
-When creating an object file from a Fortran source file, the prebuild checksum is created from hashes of:
+When creating an module file from a Fortran source file, the prebuild checksum is created from hashes of:

  - source file
  - compiler